 - Select ‘Back Up Now’.

 Your phone will then use your Wi-Fi connection to backup your data.
 This screen will also display the date and time of your last successful backup, so you can check the process and confirm whether a backup is complete.
 If you want your phone to back up your data automatically, the toggle switch on this screen enables you to do just that.
-Switch the option on (so the toggle switch is green) and your iPhone will automatically be backed up to the iCloud every day provided it is connected to a Wi-Fi network and a power source.
+Switch the option on (so the toggle switch is green) and your iPhone will automatically be backed up.
+Provided it is connected to a Wi-Fi network and a power source.

 How to Back Up Your Android Phone with Your Google Account

 Backing up your Android device will save your content, data, and settings to your Google Account.
 This will preserve your contacts, calendar, SMS messages, Wi-Fi connections, phone settings, and apps.
-The process of backing up your Android phone can vary between handset and Android version, so it’s worth checking for guidance from your phone manufacturer, though the steps you need to take will likely be similar.
+The process of backing up your Android phone can vary between handset and Android version.
+It’s worth checking for guidance from your phone manufacturer, though the steps you need to take will likely be similar.
 This is best done while your phone is connected to a Wi-Fi network.

 - Navigate to your phone’s Settings app.